 - Technology and Interactive Media as Tools in Early Childhood Programs Serving Children from Birth through age 8 years.
 Joint Position Statement of the NAEYC and the Fred Rogers Center for Early Learning and Children's Media, 0-8 years

-- Integrating IPad Use into Existing Activities and Routines, ages 2-5 years (pdf)
+- Integrating IPad Use into Existing Activities and Routines (pdf)

 What is the research on early learning?

 - Four Important Things Research Tells Us about the Transition to School

 - Kansas Guide to Learning: Literacy, ages 0-5 years

 - Doing What Works: Research-based Education Practices Online

 Where do I find information about tiered levels of support for young children?